asanchez75/apc-aa/trunk/modules/module_TEMPLATE/readme.txt

-How to create new module in APC ActionApps?
+How to create new module in ActionApps?

 1) copy the module_TEMPLATE to the new directory and name it by the name of module (just for clarity).